runitao/effective-vim-ide/README.md

 - F4: toggle tagbar
 - F5: used for ctrlp(I dont' know what it is exactly effect)
 - ctrl-p: toggle ctrlp
+- ctrl-f | ctrl-b: switch between ctrlp's tabs
+- ctrl-y: after open ctrlp, create new file
+- ctrl-o: after open ctrlp, provide a list ways in which file will be open
 - F6: toggle nerdtree
 - F8: switch back and forth between buffers
 - `;[12...90]`: jump to specify buffer